2024–25 Cypriot Second Division

-The 2024–25 Cypriot Second Division is the 70th season of the Cypriot second-level football league.
-The campaign started on 13 September 2024 and is scheduled to conclude in April 2025.
+The 2024–25 Cypriot Second Division was the 70th season of the Cypriot second-level football league.
+The campaign started on the 13th of September 2024 and concluded on the 26th of April 2025.

 Teams

 The league consisted of sixteen teams; ten teams remaining from the previous season, three teams promoted from the Cypriot Third Division, and three teams relegated from the Cypriot First Division.

-The three teams promoted from the Third Division were Chalkanoras Idaliou, Anagennisi Deryneia and Spartakos Kitiou (replacing the three relegated Second Division teams of ENAD Polis Chrysochous, Ermis Aradippou and Podosfairikos Omilos Xylotymbou 2006).
-The three teams relegated from the First Division were Doxa Katokopias, Othellos Athienou, and AEZ Zakakiou (replacing the three promoted Second Division teams of Omonia Aradippou, PAC Omonia 29M, and Enosis Neon Paralimni).